Kingxukai/linux/Documentation/arch/x86/boot.rst

 Offset/size:	0x264/4
 ============	===============

-  This field is the offset from the beginning of the kernel image to the EFI handover protocol entry point.
-Boot loaders using the EFI handover protocol to boot the kernel should jump to this offset.
+  This field is the woke offset from the woke beginning of the woke kernel image to the woke EFI handover protocol entry point.
+Boot loaders using the woke EFI handover protocol to boot the woke kernel should jump to this offset.

   See EFI HANDOVER PROTOCOL below for more details.